GPS Tracking Placement

 Placement of the GPS tracking device is important because it will affect the accuracy of the readings and the quality of GPS reception.
 Usually the best performance is achieved when the receiver, or its antenna, has a view of the sky with few obstructions.
 Otherwise it receives signals reflected off the ground.

 Generally, GPS signals will travel unobstructed through materials such as glass, plastic, rubber, fiberglass, carpeting and cardboard.
 You should avoid placement that surrounds the tracking device by metal or concrete.

 We recommend that the user test the vehicle tracking device at several locations on the vehicle to determine the best reception for the desired level of concealment.

 Location Ratings for Vehicle Tracking Devices

-The vehicle tracking device should be placed on a clean surface.
-The powerful magnet will hold securely on a flat piece of metal, however use of the magnet is not necessary.
-It does not improve reception.
-Placement in a secure place such as the glove box is adequate.
+The tracking device should be placed on a flat clean surface.
+Devices with a built-in magnet or magnet mount accessory will hold securely on a flat piece of metal.
+The use of the magnet is not necessary and it does not improve reception.
+Placement in a secure location such as the glove box is adequate.

 - Rear window panel* (Usually accessible through the trunk and positioned between the support frame and carpeted panel near the third brake light)

 - Under the dashboard, attached to a metal bracket